 A recent example involved Facebook, which can’t go a whole week without hemorrhaging user data.
 News broke in late 2019 that thieves stole hard drives containing payroll records on 29,000 Facebook employees — from an employee’s car.

-For any mobile devices containing sensitive data, ensure any available “Find My Device” feature is enabled and check that you can remotely wipe the machine — laptops, tablets, smartphones, etc. — should it go missing.
+To keep data secure for any mobile devices containing sensitive data, ensure any available “Find My Device” feature is enabled and check that you can remotely wipe the machine — laptops, tablets, smartphones, etc. — should it go missing.

 6. Include Two-Factor Authentication in Your Products